MCDReforged/MCDReforged/docs/source/quick_start/next_steps.rst

 MCDR is kind of a plugin-based framework.
 You may want to:

 * Take a look at the `Plugin Catalogue <https://mcdreforged.com/en/plugins>`__ to find some interesting plugins
-* Use :ref:`\!!MCDR plg <command/mcdr:Plugin management>` to search and install plugins with their dependencies
+* Use :ref:`\!!MCDR plg <command/mcdr:Plugin management>` to search for and install plugins with their dependencies

-If you have interest to develop one yourself:
+If you have an interest in developing one yourself:

 * :doc:`Create your own plugin </plugin_dev/basic>`, and :doc:`publish it into the catalogue </plugin_dev/plugin_catalogue>`
-* We have official `Example Plugin <https://github.com/MCDReforged/ExamplePlugin>`__ and `Plugin Template <https://github.com/MCDReforged/PluginTemplate>`__ for you to start with
+* We have an official `Example Plugin <https://github.com/MCDReforged/ExamplePlugin>`__ and a `Plugin Template <https://github.com/MCDReforged/PluginTemplate>`__ for you to start with
-* :doc:`/code_references/index` may help you to understand the interfaces of MCDR
+* :doc:`/code_references/index` may help you understand the interfaces of MCDR
 * Check out the source code of popular plugins, even MCDR itself, to learn more

 Commands